 - The instructor clearly articulated the standards of performance.

+Keep in mind that students will respond to questions like these using the Likert scale of agreement.
 These questions address the key purposes of arts courses, so they vary from questions for other types of courses.
-For instance, courses in the arts should help students improve specific artistic skillsets and give them an opportunity to create original work.
+For instance, courses in the arts should help students improve specific artistic skill sets and give them an opportunity to create original work.

 Questions for Science Courses